montagestudio/firefly/README.md

  1. Run `vagrant destroy` and remove all of your VMs
  2. Download Vagrant >1.5.x
- 3. Download the latest version of Virtualbox (4.3.8)
+ 3. Download Virtualbox 4.3.8.
+The latest does not work on Mavericks.
  4. Run `vagrant plugin install vagrant-vbguest`
  5. Run `vagrant up`